-Moreover, we may disagree from time to time with licensors or collaborators regarding the obligations owed or amounts payable under our agreements.
-For example, we are in ongoing discussions with the University of Pennsylvania and the National Institute of Health, or NIH, concerning additional royalties allegedly owed on sales of our COVID-19 vaccine since commercialization.
-While we disagree with the positions being taken by the University of Pennsylvania and NIH, we cannot guarantee that our interpretation of these license agreements will prevail or that we will not ultimately need to pay some or all of the royalty amounts in dispute.
-Any failure to satisfy obligations or any material breach under any of our licenses to third-party intellectual or any disagreements between us and our licensors could potentially give a licensor the right or reason to terminate the license or to exercise the option of a non-exclusive license, which would allow our competitors to have access to the same intellectual property and technology licensed to us.
+Moreover, we may disagree from time to time with licensors or collaborators regarding, among other things, the interpretation of each party's obligations or the amounts payable under our agreements.
+For example, we are in ongoing discussions with the University of Pennsylvania and the National Institutes of Health, or NIH, concerning royalties and other related amounts allegedly owed on sales of our COVID-19 vaccine since commercialization.
+We and the NIH have exchanged detailed characterizations of our positions and the NIH has delivered a notice of default relating to alleged amounts owed and breaches under such license.
+While we disagree with the positions being taken by the University of Pennsylvania and the NIH, the ultimate outcome of these matters is uncertain and we cannot guarantee that our interpretation of these license agreements will prevail, or that we will not ultimately need to pay some or all of the royalty and other related amounts in dispute.

+If we are found to have failed to satisfy obligations or materially breached any of our agreements, such as licenses to third-party intellectual or any disagreements between us and our licensors, a licensor could potentially have the right or reason to terminate the license, to exercise the option of a non-exclusive license, which would allow our competitors to have access to the same intellectual property and technology licensed to us.
 Our existing license agreements impose, and we expect that future license agreements will impose, various diligence, milestone and royalty payment, exclusivity and other obligations on us.
 If we fail to comply with our obligations under these agreements, including royalty payments, or we are subject to a bankruptcy, the licensor may have the right to terminate the license agreement, in which event we would not be able to develop, market and commercialize product(s) or product candidates covered by the license agreement.
 In spite of our best efforts and even if we disagree, our licensors might still conclude that we have materially breached our license agreements and might therefore terminate the license agreements, thereby removing our ability to develop, test and commercialize the product(s) or product candidates covered by these license agreements.
 In the event that any of our license agreements were to be terminated by the licensor, we may need to negotiate new or reinstated agreements, which may not be available to us on equally favorable terms, or at all.
-If these license agreements are terminated, or if the underlying patents or other intellectual property fail to provide the intended exclusivity, competitors would have the freedom to seek regulatory approval of, and to market and commercialize, products similar or identical to ours.
+If these license agreements are rightfully terminated, or if the underlying patents or other intellectual property fail to provide the intended exclusivity, competitors would have the freedom to seek regulatory approval of, and to market and commercialize, products similar or identical to ours, and our licensors may be able to seek additional judicial remedies.
 In addition, we may seek to obtain additional licenses from our licensors and, in connection with obtaining such licenses, we may agree to amend our existing license agreements in a manner that may be more favorable to the licensors, including by agreeing to terms that could enable third parties (potentially including our competitors) to receive licenses to a portion of the intellectual property that is subject to our existing licenses.
+Failure to prevail with respect to any contractual disagreements could result in a material adverse effect on our competitive position, business, financial conditions, results of operations or prospects, particularly if discussions result in legal or other dispute resolution proceedings.